Sastamala

 Sastamala has an area of of which is water, making it the largest municipality in the Pirkanmaa region in terms of area.
 The population density is Data Finland municipality/population density Sastamala.
-The municipality is unilingual in Finnish.
+The municipality is officially unilingual in Finnish.

 Sastamala was created in 2009 when the municipalities of Vammala, Äetsä and Mouhijärvi were merged into a single town.
 Later, in 2013, Kiikoinen also joined Sastamala.
 Today, its neighbouring municipalities are Huittinen, Hämeenkyrö, Ikaalinen, Kankaanpää, Kokemäki, Lavia, Nokia, Punkalaidun, Ulvila, Urjala and Vesilahti.
 The city of Tampere is 51 km from Sastamala.
 The administrative centre of Sastamala is Vammala, which had a population of about 10,000 in the 2011 census.

 Two highways pass through Sastamala: Highway 11 between Pori and Nokia, and Highway 12 between Rauma and Kouvola.

 Heraldry

 The coat of arms of Sastamala is the former coat of arms of the now defunct municipality of Karkku, originally approved by the Karkku municipal council on November 26, 1962, and approved for use by the Ministry of the Interior on February 12, 1963.
 The coat of arms refers to the 14th century St. Mary Church of Sastamala.
 The explanation of the coat of arms is “in the blue field, a golden consecration cross with a crossed edge”.
 The coat of arms was designed by Lauri Ahlgrén.